Pamir Mountains: Exploration

 The lapis lazuli found in Egyptian tombs is thought to come from the Pamir area in Badakhshan province of Afghanistan.
 About 138 BCE Zhang Qian reached the Fergana Valley northwest of the Pamirs.
 Ptolemy vaguely describes a trade route through the area.
 From about 600 CE, Buddhist pilgrims travelled on both sides of the Pamirs to reach India from China.
 In 747 a Tang army was on the Wakhan River.
 There are various Arab and Chinese reports.
 Marco Polo may have travelled along the Panj River.
 In 1602 Bento de Goes travelled from Kabul to Yarkand and left a meager report on the Pamirs.
 In 1838 Lieutenant John Wood reached the headwaters of the Pamir River.
 From about 1868 to 1880, a number of Indians in the British service secretly explored the Panj area.
 In 1873 the British and Russians agreed to an Afghan frontier along the Panj River.
-From 1871 to around 1893 several Russian military-scientific expeditions mapped out most of the Pamirs (Alexei Pavlovich Fedchenko, Nikolai Severtzov, Captain Putyata and others.
+From 1871 to around 1893 several Russian military-scientific expeditions mapped out most of the Pamirs (Alexei Pavlovich Fedchenko, Nikolai Severtzov, Captain Dmitry Putyata and others.
 Later came Nikolai Korzhenevskiy).
 Several local groups asked for Russian protection from Afghan raiders.
 The Russians were followed by a number of non-Russians including Ney Elias, George Littledale, the Earl of Dunmore, Wilhelm Filchner and Lord Curzon who was probably the first to reach the Wakhan source of the Oxus River.
 In 1891 the Russians informed Francis Younghusband that he was on their territory and later escorted a Lieutenant Davidson out of the area ('Pamir Incident').
 In 1892 a battalion of Russians under Mikhail Ionov entered the area and camped near the present Murghab.
 In 1893 they built a proper fort there (Pamirskiy Post).
 In 1895 their base was moved to Khorog facing the Afghans.